clheard54/Mod4-Stellar-Frontend/README.md

 npm start
  ```
 - Sign up for a new account, check out some stellar events, and get ready to stargaze like never before!
 Enjoy!
+## Technologies Used
+- Ruby on Rails
+- ActiveRecord
+- Javascript
+- React
 ## Authors
 -Clarion Heard
 -Kailana Kahawaii